Climate Jargon

 Bitumen: Solid oil found in oil shale and tar sand

-Bituminous coal: Dense, black, medium-carbon coal
+Bituminous coal: Dense, black, high-energy coal

-Black carbon: Air pollution in the form of soot
+Black carbon: Air pollution from soot

 Black start: Carefully restoring power to an electric grid after a large blackout that shuts down power plants